-Pioneers ride 59.2 miles through Quartz Creek and Willamette National Forest finishing at the town of Oakridge where camping at Greenwaters Park for the next two days of the event.
+Pioneers ride 59.2 miles through Quartz Creek and Willamette National Forest, finishing at the town of Oakridge and camping at Greenwaters Park for the next two days of the event.
 Settlers have a similar moderate ride, just a little shorter, 52 miles and 5,712 feet.
-Day Three is another Moderate day of riding where both Pioneers and Settlers take the same route riding 53 miles and climbing 5,433 feet out past Hills Creek Reservoir into thick forest with rolling gravel roads.
-Day Four is Very Hard and is by far the most challenging day of the multi-day event starting at Oakridge and ending in city of La Pine.
+Day Three is another Moderate day of riding where both Pioneers and Settlers take the same route riding 53 miles and climbing 5,433 feet out past Hills Creek Reservoir into the thick forest with rolling gravel roads.
+Day Four is Very Hard and is by far the most challenging day of the multi-day event, starting at Oakridge and ending in the city of La Pine.
 Pioneers ride a total of 93.7 miles and climb 9,387 feet, leaving Oakridge for a steep 20+ mile climb to Crescent Lake.
 The route includes stretches of paved and sand but mainly gravel.
-Settlers have a difficult day as well with 83.8 miles and 6,716 feet.
+Settlers also have a difficult day with 83.8 miles and 6,716 feet.
 Instead of the initial steep climb, they have a long steady climb on Forest Road 23.
-The routes finishes together starting at Summit Lake along Oregon Military Wagon Road.
-The day of the ride, Day Five, is classified as Hard starting at La Pine and finishing at Sisters.
-Both Pioneers and Settlers complete the same course of 53 miles and 5,433 feet.
+The routes finish together, starting at Summit Lake along Oregon Military Wagon Road.
+On the day of the ride, Day Five is classified as Hard starting at La Pine and finishing at Sisters.
+Pioneers and Settlers complete the same course of 53 miles and 5,433 feet.
 There is more payment on this ride compared to the previous four days but still challenging with a road from Mt.
 Bachelor to Three Creeks Lake.
-There is a gathering at the lake to enjoy the beautiful view before the final 16 mile descent into Sisters for the celebration.
+There is a gathering at the lake to enjoy the beautiful view before the final 16-mile descent into Sisters for the celebration.